MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-admin-reference.md

 1. In Common Data Service, go to **Data -> Entities** and search for *Available Business Central Entity*.
 Make sure to search for All and not just Default.

-2. Choose **Data* in the horizontal menu to view the avaliable data.
+2. Choose **Data* in the horizontal menu to view the available data.

 3. Locate and edit the entity that you want to enable.